 - Balsamic vinegar

 - Kosher salt and pepper

 There is an important decision to make at this point.
 Do you want your tomato pie juicy or not?
 I like mine juicy, so I’m going right on ahead from here.

 If you want yours to be less juicy, take these tomatoes and sprinkle a little bit of salt on them, then put them in a colander over the sink and allow them to drain for about 10 minutes.
 They’ll still be somewhat juicy but not nearly as much.
 This will make your tomato pie slices come out prettier.
 I suggest doing this if you are serving it to company.
 If you are serving it to family, just skip this step because they know you can cook and they’d rather have a big old slice of juicy tomato pie!

 Arrange 1/2 of those gorgeous fresh tomato slices in your baked pie crust.

 Sprinkle 1/2 of your salt and pepper over them, then tear up some basil leaves and sprinkle those over them, too.

 Now take one teaspoon of balsamic vinegar and drizzle that over them.

-Repeat with the rest of your tomatoes, salt, pepper, basil leaves and…
+Repeat with your tomatoes, salt, pepper, basil leaves, and…

-Now spread the mayonnaise over the top of it all.
+Now spread the mayonnaise over the top of the cheese mixture.